William Cavendish, 4th Duke of Devonshire

+In October 1762, George III suspected that Devonshire and Thomas Pelham-Holles, 1st Duke of Newcastle, were plotting against him.
+He had mistaken a visit by Devonshire as a tender of resignation, but George refused to see him in person.
+Four days later, George personally struck out Devonshire's name from the list of Privy Councillors.

+Cavendish's health declined during the 1760s.
+He visited the town of Spa in the Austrian Netherlands for treatment in its mineral baths, but he died there in October 1764.
+Dying at the age of 44 years and 147 days, Devonshire remains the shortest-lived British prime minister.
+Devonshire was buried at Derby Cathedral.

 Early life

-The eldest of four sons of William Cavendish, 3rd Duke of Devonshire, he was baptised on 1 June 1720 at St Martin's-in-the-Fields in London.
+The eldest of four sons of William Cavendish, 3rd Duke of Devonshire, and Catherine (née Hoskins), he was baptised on 1 June 1720 at St Martin's-in-the-Fields in London.
 He was possibly educated privately at home before going on a grand tour in France and Italy, accompanied by his tutor, in 1739-40.

 Early career: 1741–1756

 He was elected MP for Derbyshire in 1741 and 1747.
 Devonshire was a supporter of Sir Robert Walpole and, after Walpole's fall from power, of the Pelhams.
 Henry Pelham wrote to Devonshire's father that he was "our mainstay among the young ones, of themselves liable to wander".

 Horace Walpole described him as "a favourite by descent of the Old Whigs" and as "errant [a] bigot to the Pelham faction as ever Jacques Clément was to the Jesuits".

 He had been offered the post of governor to the Prince of Wales but he declined.

-Pelham appointed him Master of the Horse, a post he held until 1755 and which necessitated his leaving the House of Commons for the House of Lords by writ of acceleration as Baron Cavendish and joining the Privy Council.
+Pelham appointed him Master of the Horse, a post he held until 1755.
+To take it he left the House of Commons for the Lords by writ of acceleration as Baron Cavendish and joined the Privy Council.

+In 1753, as Marquess of Hartington, he acted as intermediary in arranging a Treasury pension for the journalist James Ralph, editor of the opposition weekly The Protester; after an introduction by David Garrick he brokered terms under which Ralph withdrew from political writing.

 Devonshire supported the Duke of Newcastle after Henry Pelham's death in 1754 and was Lord Lieutenant of Ireland from 2 April 1755 until 3 January 1757 in Newcastle's administration.
-In April 1755 Devonshire was one of the Lords Justices of the realm upon the King's absence in Hanover.
+In April 1755 he was one of the Lords Justices of the realm upon the King's absence in Hanover.

 Devonshire succeeded his father as Duke of Devonshire in December 1755 after his death.

 The Seven Years' War was going badly for Britain under the leadership of the Duke of Newcastle and when he resigned in October 1756, George II eventually asked Devonshire to form an administration.
 Devonshire accepted on the condition that his tenure would last only until the end of the parliamentary session.
 Devonshire believed his duty to the King required an administration capable of prosecuting the war successfully.